justin-sharber/Commissions_Code/Notebooks/info.md

 Top-level notebooks for commissions code system.
-To protect business rules, only a small selection is uploaded.
+To protect business rules, only a few notebooks are uploaded.
 To protect business data, all outputs have been stripped.
-These notebooks may be of limited utility to review, but give a glimpse of the top-level processing layer.
+These notebooks give a glimpse of the top-level processing layer.